Use cases

 The Custodian isn’t part of the investigation, but rather subject to it.
 Custodians may hold information outside the purview of ESI product owners, in which case they ought to retain and deliver that information to investigators.
 Depending on the size and scope of an investigation and the way information is distributed within the organization, the number of custodians can be any number of individuals.

 The Reviewer is the person who ends up performing the actual review of the collected data.
-Reviewers can be internal (employees designated by the Case Manager) or, if review is outsourced, from third parties that provide expertise, typically law firms or legal services companies.
+Reviewers can be internal (employees designated by the case manager) or, if review is outsourced, from third parties that provide expertise, typically law firms or legal services companies.
 Of course, a combination of internal and external reviews is also possible.
-Regardless of their origin, all reviewers perform their tasks according to the review plan set up by the Case Manager and Data Officer.
+Regardless of their origin, all reviewers perform their tasks according to the review plan set up by the case manager and data officer.

 The process of mapping data sources and collecting data revolves around answering four major questions: What are the potential data sources?
 What are the appropriate methods for collecting relevant data?
 Should collection be done internally or be outsourced to a third party?
 Who should be involved in the execution of data collection?
 Once these questions have been answered, identification is complete, and the investigation can begin with said data.
-From a case management point of view, executing a clear and defensible investigation is paramount, regardless if it concerns an internal investigation, an audit, legal issues, or regulatory requests.
+From a case management point of view, executing a clear and defensible investigation is paramount, regardless of whether it concerns an internal investigation, an audit, legal issues, or regulatory requests.

 In addition to the coordination with legal and IT, other interviews may be necessary to clear up any uncertainty.
-For defensibility, the most important thing is to ask custodians the same set of questions, both in the questionnaire as in the interview.
+For defensibility, the most important thing is to ask custodians the same set of questions, both in the questionnaire and in the interview.

-Prior to the start of collection, Case Managers should consider the trade-offs involved in different collection methods.
+Prior to the start of collection, case managers should consider the trade-offs involved in different collection methods.
 Collection methods may include computer imaging, remote collections, or even assisted self-collection.
 Each method has its advantages and drawbacks regarding effort, cost, and completeness.

 The types of records that ought to be preserved are established by the scope and nature of the related legal matter.
 This means the types of records to be preserved will be specific to each case.

-Failure to properly preserve information and records may result in sanctions ranging from default judgements in civil cases, to monetary fines or even imprisonment in relation to governmental investigations.
+Failure to properly preserve information and records may result in sanctions ranging from default judgements in civil cases to monetary fines or even imprisonment in relation to governmental investigations.
 In short, data preservation is the process by which all relevant data is preserved for the duration of both the investigation and the proceedings that necessitate the investigation: retention policies, especially with regards to the destruction of records, do not (and cannot be allowed to) apply to any data subject to data preservation.

-At times, reassessment of the Legal Hold needs to take place.
+At times, reassessment of the legal hold needs to take place.
 This can be necessary when additional custodians are identified or when the scope of the discovery changes.
 Scope changes can have several causes:

-Having mapped the data, and ensured its availability though Legal Holds, the time has come to begin actual collection of the data for review.
+Having mapped the data and ensured its availability though legal holds, the time has come to begin actual collection of the data for review.
 In terms of the eDiscovery process, collection is the acquisition of potentially relevant ESI, as defined by the identification phase.

 In the context of litigation, governmental inquiries, and internal investigations, this information needs to be collected, along with its related metadata, in such a way that the process is justified, proportionate, efficient, and targeted.
 As such, the collection process needs to be well-documented and defensible at all these levels.
 At the same time, as data is collected, its contents may provide feedback to the identification process itself, which may impact the scope of the overall process, leading to more (or sometimes less) collection to take place than assumed at the outset.